 Joined West Kent Militia as instructor at Hyde and Tunbridge Wells.

 1863 - Discharged from the army 1/7/1863, and immediately on the 5th July sailed on the "Lancashire Witch" with wife Elizabeth and 4 children for New Zealand.
-Richard was appointed constable during the voyage and both he and wife Elizabeth were hospital attendants during the voyage when scarlett fever struck - 3 adults and 23 children died.
+Richard was appointed ship constable and both he and wife Elizabeth were hospital attendants during the voyage when scarlett fever struck - 3 adults and 23 children died.

 1865 - Timaru Herald, 22 April 1865, Page 5

-Electoral Claims Continued : Names of Persons Attesting - Christian name and Surname Pelvin, Richard; Place of Abode Near Timaru, section 6353; Nature of Qualification - freehold; Place where Property situate, and Name and Description of Same Levels district, section 6353 Attesting Signatures of Claimant at full length T. W. Hall Richard Pelvin - Timaru Volunteer Drill Instructor
+Electoral Claims: Names of Persons Attesting - Pelvin, Richard; Place of Abode Near Timaru: Section 6353; Nature of Qualification - freehold; Place where Property situate: Levels district; Attesting Signatures of Claimant - T. W. Hall Richard Pelvin - Timaru Volunteer Drill Instructor

 Richard put in his first crop with a spade, cut it with a scythe and threshed t with a flail.